nitin1259/go-experi/day_3.md

 - **Concurrent Execution**: In concurrent execution, tasks can overlap and execute simultaneously, possibly speeding up the overall process.

-### b.
-Goroutines - Main Goroutine, Anonymous Goroutine
+### 2. Goroutines - Main Goroutine, Anonymous Goroutine

 - **Main Goroutine**: The `main()` function represents the main goroutine that starts when your program runs.